Leyte (province): Battle of Leyte Gulf

-The Battle of Leyte Gulf took place in the seas surrounding this island from 23 October to 26 October 1944.
+The Battle of Leyte Gulf took place in the seas surrounding this island from October 23 to 26, 1944.
 It was the largest naval battle in modern history, when at least 212 Allied ships clashed with the remnants of the Imperial Japanese Navy, some 60 ships, including the super battleships Yamato and Musashi.

-The First Battle of Leyte occurred on 20 October 1944.
+The First Battle of Leyte occurred on October 20, 1944.
 A successful Allied invasion of the island was the crucial element to the eventual Filipino and American victory in the Philippines.